Essential dimension and pro-finite group schemes: Abstract

 \section{Abstract}

-In the present paper we mix ideas from the fields of anabelian geometry and essential dimension, obtaining results in both.

-With regards to anabelian geometry, we formulate a dimensional version of Grothendieck's section conjecture.
-Grothendieck's conjecture implies the dimensional conjecture.
-We prove that the dimensional version holds for abelian varieties, unconditionally.

-With regards to essential dimension, we prove two general criteria showing that the essential dimension of pro-finite, non-finite group schemes is almost always infinite.
-We thus propose a new definition of essential dimension, the fce dimension $\fced G$ of a group scheme $G$, which coincides with the classical one if $G$ is of finite type but has a better behaviour for pro-finite groups.
-Over any field, we compute $\fced_k TG=\dim G$ where $TG$ is the Tate module of a torus $G$, in particular $\fced_k\hz(1)=1$.
-Over fields finitely generated over $\Q$, we compute $\fced_k \Z_p=0$ and $\fced TA=\dim A$ where $TA$ is the Tate module of an abelian variety $A$.
+A. Vistoli observed that, if Grothendieck's section conjecture is true and $X$ is a smooth hyperbolic curve over a field finitely generated over $\Q$, then $\upi_{1}(X)$ should somehow have essential dimension $1$.
+We prove that an infinite, pro-finite étale group scheme always has infinite essential dimension.
+We introduce a variant of essential dimension, the fce dimension $\fced G$ of a pro-finite group scheme $G$, which naturally coincides with $\ed G$ if $G$ is finite but has a better behaviour in the pro-finite case.
+Grothendieck's section conjecture implies $\fced\upi_{1}(X)=\dim X=1$ for $X$ as above.
+We prove that, if $A$ is an abelian variety over a field finitely generated over $\Q$, then $\fced\upi_{1}(A)=\fced TA=\dim A$.